James M. Buchanan: Other activities and associations

-Buchanan was president of the Southern Economic Association in 1963 and of the Western Economic Association in 1983 and 1984, and vice president of the American Economic Association in 1971.

-Buchanan has been associated with the Indianapolis-headquartered Liberty Fund, a free-market think tank which was founded in 1960 by Pierre F. Goodrich, who had become a member of the Mont Pelerin Society in 1953 and had formed friendships with Hayek, Mises, Friedman, and others.
-The Fund hosted conferences and a symposium on Buchanan's economic policy, liberalism and liberty.
-The entire collection of his publications are hosted on the Online Library of Liberty (OLL) site and they have published many of his works.
-Liberty Fund hosts invitation-only conferences that Buchanan attended over the years.
+Buchanan was associated with the Indianapolis-headquartered Liberty Fund, a free-market think tank which was founded in 1960 by Pierre F. Goodrich.
+Goodrich became a member of the Mont Pelerin Society in 1953 and had formed friendships with Hayek, Mises, Friedman and others.
+The Liberty Fund hosted conferences and symposiums on Buchanan's economic policy, liberalism and liberty.
+The entire collection of his publications are hosted on the Online Library of Liberty (OLL) site.
+The Liberty Fund also published The Collected Works of James Buchanan.

-In 1998, Buchanan returned to Virginia Tech in Blacksburg as a Distinguished Emeritus Professor of Economics and Philosophy where he contributed in organizing and providing funds for workshops, symposia, and lectures, including the annual James M. Buchanan lectures.

-The Mercatus Center had a branch at George Mason University since 1980 and had some overlaps with the Center for Study of Public Choice there.
-From 1998 to 2002 the James M. Buchanan Center for Political Economy also operated from the GMU campus where its archives are still located.
-George Mason University economist Alexander Tabarrok is the director of the CSPC.
-Tyler Cowen is director of the Mercatus Center and a CSPC faculty member.

 Major research themes

 Buchanan broad themes include public finance then public goods, public choice, and public philosophy.
 In the late 1940s and 1950s he investigated voting and other topics not usually studied in economics.
 Buchanan began to break from "disciplinary constraints" and examine problems from other disciplines such as political science.

 In 1948, Buchanan first read the Swedish economist, Wicksell's Finanztheoretische Untersuchungen 1896 essay, "A New Principle of Just Taxation."
-He translated it from German and in his 1986 Nobel Prize lecture Buchanan said that Wicksell was an "important precursor of modern public-choice theory."had informed his own concept of unanimity-voting. said that Wicksell was an "important precursor of modern public-choice theory."
-Wickseil investigated a mechanism for voting how public goods could be financed in order to ensure that the tax burden was fairly distributed.
+He translated it from German and in his 1986 Nobel Prize lecture Buchanan said that Wicksell was an "important precursor of modern public-choice theory."had informed his own concept of unanimity-voting.
+Wicksell investigated a mechanism for voting how public goods could be financed in order to ensure that the tax burden was fairly distributed.
 Wicksell applied the benefit principle to taxation.
 By using the mechanism of unanimity-voting, everyone involved would have a guarantee of receiving "benefits commensurate to their tax cost from any public good".
 Wicksell said that no would be able to complain if he were able to receive "a benefit which he himself considers to be (greater or at least) as great as the price he has to pay".